Shedou/Chimbalix/README-EN.md

 ## Downloads

 #### Not compatible with Secure Boot, but has better performance:
-`MD5 - Chimbalix-24.7-alphachi-core68.iso: 3a00aa26ea391012647f598c486c9da6`
+(not recommended for VirtualBox due to issues with the VMSVGA driver in Linux 6.5+ kernels) `MD5 - Chimbalix-24.7-alphachi-core68.iso: 3a00aa26ea391012647f598c486c9da6`

 ### Compatible with Secure Boot: